Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Constrained optimization of upper- functions

 where $\mu_i := \sum_{j=1}^p a_{s_j} \lambda_i(s_j)$.
 For all $i$: $\mu_i \geq 0$ (because all $a_{s_j}$ and $\lambda_i(s_j)$ are $\geq 0$), and $\mu_i c_i(x) = 0$ (because if $c_i(x) \neq 0$, then all $\lambda_i(s_j)$ are 0).
 This proves Proposition~\ref{prop:upperC1constrained}.b). \end{proof}

-\begin{Remark} Proposition~\ref{prop:upperC1unconstrained}.b) is similar to \cite[Proposition 4]{Oliveira2023}, where it is shown that "directional-stationarity", i.e. the assumption that $f'(x,d)\geq 0$ for any $d \in \mathbb R^k$, implies that all subgradients are 0.
-Note that directional stationarity does not imply that $x$ minimizes $f(x)$; for this, more assumptions would be required, e.g. convexity of the $F(\cdot,s)$ \cite[Theorem 10]{Oliveira2023}.
-Proposition~\ref{prop:upperC1constrained}.a) is a generalization of \cite[Theorem 3.1]{Han1997}, originally for differentiable functions, to upper-$C^1$ functions.
-To the best of our knowledge, Proposition~\ref{prop:upperC1constrained}.b) is novel, and can also be seen as a specific case of the usual KKT conditions for upper-$C^1$ functions.
-It allows optimality to be checked with any subgradient, in contrast to the general nonsmooth case, where only the existence of one subgradient satisfying KKT conditions is required. \end{Remark}
+\begin{rem} Proposition~\ref{prop:upperC1constrained}.a) is a generalization of \cite[Theorem 3.1]{Han1997}, originally for differentiable functions, to upper-$C^1$ functions.
+It will be used in next section to prove convergence of an optimization algorithm.
+Proposition~\ref{prop:upperC1constrained}.b) can be seen as a specific case of the usual KKT conditions for upper-$C^1$ functions.
+It allows stationarity to be tested with any subgradient, in contrast to the general nonsmooth case, where only the existence of one subgradient satisfying KKT conditions is required. \end{rem}